-Table 19: SSH Parameters
+Table 20: SSH Parameters

 Parameter Description Interface By default, the IP address associated with the primary interface is selected.
 This interface is used by the Connect Edge Gateway for communicating with the SSH server.
 SSH can be configured on any interface, but it is recommended to use eth0 for system security purpose.
-Valid interfaces are Any, Eth0 and Eth1.
+Valid interfaces are Any, eth0 and eth1.
+Note: SSH must not be enabled on eth1 (the Internet connection).